smithavijayan/meetmyhobbies/index.md

 |2004|Bachelors in Computer Science|
 |2007|Masters in Computer Application|

 _Smitha strongly believes learning does not end with degrees.
-It is a constant process!_Smitha
+It is a constant process!_

 ## Smitha's hobbies

-If you know Smitha well, you will by now know that she does not stick to one hobby.
+If you know Smitha well, you will (by now) know that she does not stick to one hobby.
 She is jack of many but master in none.

 PS: She does not regret that!
 So through this website she wants to introduce you to all her hobbies.